 Views from the IRS & Treasury

-Ruth Madrigal, Treasury Office of Tax Policy attorney, discussed the Treasury’s Priority Guidance Plan for writing new regulations in 2015 and 2016.
+Ruth Madrigal, Treasury Office of Tax Policy attorney, discussed the Treasury’s Priority Guidance Plan for writing new regulations in 2015-16.
 She works with the exempt organizations regulations.
 The Plan is available on the Treasury resource page Priority Guidance Plan.

 Victoria Judson, Treasury Associate Chief Counsel, discussed how Chief Counsel Memoranda, at Legal Advice Issued by Associate Chief Counsel, help people understand the correct interpretation of tax law.
 Currently, she is working on a project to help people understand unrelated business expense allocation rules.
 She is looking for suggestions from the nonprofit community.
 The AICPA Technical Resource Panel (EO TRP) is collecting suggestions, so feel free to email yours to firstname.lastname@example.org.

 - AICPA Not-for-Profit Library

 Featured image via PxHere